JanDeDobbeleer/oh-my-posh/docs/docs/contributing-segment.md

     n.env = env
 }
 ```

+When it comes to properties, make sure to use the UTF32 representation (e.g. "\uEFF1") rather than the icon itself.
+This will facilitate the review process as not all environments display the icons based on the font being used.
+You can find these values and query for icons easily at [Nerd Fonts][nf-icons].

 For each segment, there's a single test file ensuring the functionality going forward.
 The convention
 is `new_segment_test.go`, have a look at existing segment tests for inspiration.